reverseame/winapi-categories/README.md

-# WinAPI and syscalls with categories
+# Windows API and Syscalls categories
-Classification of Windows API (WinAPI) functions and system calls (syscalls), including the Native API (NTAPI) according to their category, in JSON format for you research and automation needs.
+Classification of Windows API (WinAPI) functions and system calls (syscalls), including the Native API (NTAPI), according to their category.
+Presented in JSON format for you research and automation needs.

 In this repo, we use the terms Windows API or WinAPI to refer to what was (and still is nowadays) widely known as Win32 API, as recommended by [Microsoft](https://learn.microsoft.com/en-us/windows/win32/apiindex/windows-api-list):
 > Note that this was formerly called the Win32 API.
 The name Windows API more accurately reflects its roots in 16-bit Windows and its support on 64-bit Windows